World War 3 (1997): Main event match

 The main event was the World War 3 battle royal, which started with 59 out of 60 wrestlers in the ring.
-After every wrestler except Scott Hall, Diamond Dallas Page, and The Giant had been eliminated, the WCW World Heavyweight Champion Hollywood Hogan revealed himself to be the sixtieth entry in the battle royal; he did this to win the match for himself so no one would get the title shot.
-Hall won the match after Kevin Nash, in a Sting disguise, attacked Giant with a baseball bat and eliminated him and after Hogan eliminated himself by running away from "Sting".
+After every wrestler except Scott Hall, Diamond Dallas Page, and The Giant had been eliminated, Hollywood Hogan revealed that he was the final entrant in Word War 3; he did this to ensure that, as the reigning WCW World Champion, that nobody else would receive a shot at the title if he won.